learn-co-curriculum/dsc-gridsearchcv-lab/README.md

 ## Grid search: Decision trees

-Our model does not have a stellar performance.
+Our model does not have stellar performance.
 However, we've yet to modify the hyperparameters of the model.
 Each dataset is different, and the chances that the best possible parameters for a given dataset also happen to be the default parameters set by `scikit-learn` at instantiation is very low.

 This means that we need to try **_Hyperparameter Tuning_**.
-There are several strategies for searching for optimal hyperparameters -- the one we'll be using, **_Combinatoric Grid Searching_**, is probably the most popular, because it performs an exhaustive search of all possible combinations.
+There are several strategies for searching for optimal hyperparameters.
+The one we'll be using, **_Combinatoric Grid Searching_**, is probably the most popular because it performs an exhaustive search of all possible combinations.

 The sklearn module we'll be using to accomplish this is `GridSearchCV`, which can be found inside of `sklearn.model_selection`.

-Take a minute to look at sklearn's user guide for [GridSearchCV](http://scikit-learn.org/stable/modules/grid_search.html#grid-search), and then complete the following task.
+Take a minute to look at sklearn's user guide for [GridSearchCV](http://scikit-learn.org/stable/modules/grid_search.html#grid-search) and then complete the following task.

 In the cell below:

 * Complete the `param_grid` dictionary.
-In this dictionary, each key represents a parameter we want to tune, whereas the corresponding value is a list of every parameter value we'd like to check for that parameter
+In this dictionary, each key represents a parameter we want to tune and each corresponding value is a list of every parameter value we'd like to check for that parameter
 * Normally, you would have to just try different values to search through for each parameter.
 However, in order to limit the complexity of this lab, the parameters and values to search through have been provided for you.
 You just need to turn them into key-value pairs inside the `param_grid` dictionary.
 Complete `param_grid` so that it tests the following values for each corresponding parameter:
     * For `"criterion"`, try values of `"gini"` and `"entropy"`
     * For `"max_depth"`, try `None`, as well as 2, 3, 4, 5, and 6
     * For `min_samples_split`, try 2, 5, and 10
     * For `"min_samples_leaf"`, try 1, 2, 3, 4, 5, and 6

 * Before you run the grid search take some time to understand what each of the specific hyperparameters mean.
-How does varying the values of each hyperparameter effect overfitting or underfitting of a decision tree model?
+How does varying the values of each hyperparameter effect the overfitting or underfitting of a decision tree model?

 ```python